E-commerce

 Realistic goals

-Promising next-day delivery everywhere without capacity: see cart and promises for the conversion impact.
+Promising next-day delivery everywhere without capacity: look at the basket and promises for the impact on conversion.

 Continuous improvement